 Opportunities for Freshman

-Honors 101: Modes of Inquiry
+Modes of Inquiry (HON 101)

 Living Learning Communities (LLCs)

 LLCs are academic and residential communities dedicated to a specific theme that creates purposeful links among academic, residential and social components of the college experience.
-Members of an LLC usually live together on the same floor or wing of a residence hall, enroll as a cohort in thematic seminars each semester, and participate in group co-curricular activities.The Honors LLCs are comprised of grouped classes in a specific cluster, allowing students to take two or more courses with the same group of peers throughout the semester.
+Members of an LLC usually live together on the same floor in Kurz hall, enroll as a cohort in themed courses each semester, and participate in group co-curricular activities.The Honors LLCs are comprised of grouped classes in a specific cluster, allowing students to take two or more courses with the same group of peers throughout the semester.
 Please visit our Living Learning Community page for more information.